bhgames/zimbreasy/README.md

 ## Contributing

+It'd be great if someone could write tests for these methods, I haven't had the time.
+If you want to write tests, please do!

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Added some feature'`)